helix-robotics-ag/ros-helix/README.md

 # Controlling the robot from an external device
 Note: Most of the instructions below will be described for an external device running native ROS.
-As Foxglove and `rosliby` provide ways for other devices that aren't running ROS to interact with the system from a browser or Python script respectively, the same instructions can be followed for those interfaces - the details for how this can be done are included later in the README.
+As Foxglove and `roslibpy` provide ways for other devices that aren't running ROS to interact with the system from a browser or Python script respectively, the same instructions can be followed for those interfaces - the details for how this can be done are included later in the README.
 Please read the full set of instructions before using the system.

 ## Launching the embedded Helix ROS system
 From the Helix RPi terminal (assuming the Pi has previously been set up correctly):